sorin-ionescu/prezto/modules/terminal/README.md

 ### Auto-Title

-To auto set the terminal window and tab titles with the current command or directory, add the following to *zshrc*:
+To auto set the terminal window and tab titles with the current command or directory, add the following to *zpreztorc*:

     zstyle ':prezto:module:terminal' auto-title 'yes'